 Kenneth I. Juster

-Mr. Juster previously served from January to June 2017 as the Deputy Assistant to the President for International Economic Affairs and Deputy Director of the National Economic Council.
-He was a senior member of both the National Security Council staff and the National Economic Council staff.
-In this role, Mr. Juster coordinated the Administration’s international economic policy and integrated it with national security and foreign policy.
-He also served as the lead U.S. negotiator (“Sherpa”) in the run-up to the G7 Summit in Taormina, Italy.
+Juster previously served from January to June 2017 as the Deputy Assistant to the President for International Economic Affairs and Deputy Director of the National Economic Council.
+He was a senior member of both the National Security Council and the National Economic Council.
+In this role, Juster coordinated the Administration’s international economic policy and integrated it with national security and foreign policy.
+He also served as the lead U.S. negotiator in the run-up to the G7 Summit in Taormina, Italy.

-Mr. Juster served as U.S. Under Secretary of Commerce from 2001-2005, in charge of the Bureau of Industry and Security.
+Juster served as U.S. Under Secretary of Commerce from 2001 to 2005, in charge of the Bureau of Industry and Security.
 In that capacity, he oversaw issues at the intersection of business and national security, including strategic trade controls, imports and foreign investments that affect U.S. security, enforcement of anti-boycott laws, and industry compliance with international arms control agreements.
-Mr. Juster co-founded and served as the U.S. Chair of the U.S.-India High Technology Cooperation Group, and was one of the key architects of the Next Steps in Strategic Partnership initiative between the United States and India.
-That initiative helped provide the foundation for the historic civil nuclear agreement between the two countries.
+Juster co-founded and served as the U.S. Chair of the U.S.-India High Technology Cooperation Group.
+He was also one of the key architects of the Next Steps in Strategic Partnership initiative between the United States and India.
+That initiative provided the foundation for the historic civil nuclear agreement between the two countries.
 In addition, Juster was responsible to the negotiation and signing of the End-Use Visit Understanding between the United States and China, which enhanced the security of exports of U.S. high technology to China.
-Upon completion of his term at the Commerce Department, Mr. Juster received the William C. Redfield Award, the Department’s highest honor.
+Upon completion of his term at the Commerce Department, Juster received the William C. Redfield Award, the Department’s highest honor.

-From 1992-1993, Mr. Juster served as the Counselor (Acting) of the U.S. Department of State, and from 1989-1992 as the Deputy and Senior Adviser to Deputy Secretary of State Lawrence S. Eagleburger.
-Mr. Juster was one of the key officials involved in establishing and managing U.S. assistance programs to Central and Eastern Europe and the former Soviet Union, including setting up the initial Enterprise Funds for the region.
-He also was part of the five-man team, led by Deputy Secretary Eagleburger, that traveled to Israel prior to and during the first Gulf War to coordinate with the Israelis regarding their posture during the war.
-Upon completion of his term at the State Department, Mr. Juster received the Distinguished Service Award, the Department’s highest honor.
+From 1992 to 1993, Juster served as the Counselor (Acting) of the U.S. Department of State, and from 1989 to 1992 as the Deputy and Senior Adviser to Deputy Secretary of State Lawrence S. Eagleburger.
+Juster was one of the key officials involved in establishing and managing U.S. assistance programs to Central and Eastern Europe and the former Soviet Union, including setting up the initial Enterprise Funds for the region.
+Juster also was part of the five-man team, led by Deputy Secretary Eagleburger, that traveled to Israel prior to and during the first Gulf War to coordinate with the Israelis regarding their posture during that war.
+Upon completion of his term at the State Department, Juster received the Distinguished Service Award, the Department’s highest honor.

-From 1981-1989 and 1993-2001, Mr. Juster practiced law at the firm Arnold & Porter, where he became a senior partner and his work involved international arbitration and litigation, corporate counseling, regulatory matters, and international trade and transactions.
+From 1981 to 1989 and 1993 to 2001, Juster practiced law at the firm Arnold & Porter, where he became a senior partner.
+His work involved international arbitration and litigation, corporate counseling, regulatory matters, and international trade and transactions.
 Among his noteworthy cases was the representation of the Government of Panama-in-exile against the Noriega regime.
 In that matter, he coordinated a broad legal strategy that secured the overseas assets of the Government of Panama and helped institute sanctions against the Noriega regime, which was eventually ousted from office.
-The President of Panama subsequently awarded him the Vasco Núñez de Balboa en el Grado de Gran Cruz Decoration and Medal.
+The President of Panama subsequently awarded Juster the Vasco Núñez de Balboa en el Grado de Gran Cruz Decoration and Medal.

-Mr. Juster also has served as a Visiting Fellow at Harvard’s Kennedy School of Government in 2010, a Member of the President’s Advisory Committee for Trade Policy and Negotiations from 2007- 2010, a Visiting Fellow at the Council on Foreign Relations in 1993, a law clerk in 1980-1981 to Judge James L. Oakes of the U.S. Court of Appeals for the Second Circuit, and at the National Security Council in 1978.
-In addition, he has served as the Chairman of the Advisory Committee of Harvard’s Weatherhead Center for International Affairs, the Chairman of Freedom House, and the Vice Chairman of the Asia Foundation, and a member of the Trilateral Commission.
-He is currently on the Board of Governors of the East-West Center, and a member of the Council on Foreign Relations and the American Academy of Diplomacy, and the Council of American Ambassadors.
+Juster also has served as a Visiting Fellow at Harvard’s Kennedy School of Government in 2010, a Member of the U.S. President’s Advisory Committee for Trade Policy and Negotiations from 2007 to 2010, a Visiting Fellow at the Council on Foreign Relations in 1993, a law clerk to Judge James L. Oakes of the U.S. Court of Appeals for the Second Circuit from 1980 to 1981, and at the National Security Council in 1978.
+In addition, he has served as the Chairman of the Advisory Committee of Harvard’s Weatherhead Center for International Affairs, the Chairman of Freedom House, the Vice Chairman of the Asia Foundation, and a member of the Trilateral Commission.
+He is currently on the Board of Governors of the East-West Center, and a member of the Council on Foreign Relations, the American Academy of Diplomacy, and the Council of American Ambassadors.

-Mr. Juster holds a law degree from the Harvard Law School, a Master’s degree in Public Policy from the John F. Kennedy School of Government at Harvard, and a Bachelor of Arts degree in Government (Phi Beta Kappa) from Harvard College.
+Juster holds a law degree from the Harvard Law School, a Master’s degree in Public Policy from the John F. Kennedy School of Government at Harvard, and a Bachelor of Arts degree in Government (Phi Beta Kappa) from Harvard College.
 Juster was an AFS Exchange Student to Thailand in 1971.